 When school was over that day, I gave Ashley a backpack and put her school supplies inside.
 When I placed it on her back, she started crying and asked me if she could keep it.
 She told me that she never had her own backpack or school supplies before.

 Ashley has been here for six months now and looks much happier and healthier.
 I swear she has grown three inches!
 Ashley proudly carries her backpack to and from the school day and excitedly shows me her homework each morning.

 She cherishes her markers and drawing paper and makes a welcome picture each time a new student enters the classroom.
 She also creates a new student box with school supplies so that each new child has something that helps them be successful in school, and that belongs to them.
 Ashley is quickly learning and has caught up academically with her peers.
 She is so thankful for her school supplies and a safe place to learn.

-For $25, you can provide school supplies to a child like Toby or Ashley!
+You can help provide school supplies to a child like Toby or Ashley!

 To find out more about treatment facility schools or to make a donation, click the button below: